Bloom: Designing for LLM-Augmented Behavior Change Interactions: Discussion

-Many of the interactions participants valued most were only possible because Beebo could leverage qualitative context expressed in natural language.
-For example, collaborative goal-setting requires that the agent asks about and adapts to personal constraints (e.g., childcare or social commitments) or physical abilities.
-Notifications that remind participants of their long-term goals and motivations necessitate knowledge of these goals and motivations.
-Others described how Beebo helped reframe activities they already enjoyed (e.g., gardening or walking at the mall) as legitimate forms of exercise, which reduced the perceived burden of ``exercising'' and made PA feel more achievable.
+The agency-promoting interactions participants valued most fundamentally depended on the LLM's ability to interpret and leverage qualitative context expressed in natural language.
+For example, effective collaborative goal setting requires an understanding of personal constraints such as childcare responsibilities, variable work schedules, or temporary injuries.
+Notifications that remind participants of their long-term goals and motivations necessitate knowledge of those motivations.
+Participants described how Beebo helped reframe activities they already enjoyed (e.g., gardening or walking at the mall) as legitimate forms of exercise, which depends on knowledge of their prior beliefs.

-These findings highlight a design opportunity for LLM-augmented interactions to enhance agency not simply by personalizing content, but by contextualizing support in ways that help participants recognize and build upon their own capacities.
-Promoting agency is also strongly aligned with principles of health coaching and MI.
-For future systems, this could include integrating additional context sources (e.g., calendar or weather data) to proactively anticipate barriers, or reframing data visualizations around participants' own goals to celebrate progress on their own terms rather than merely reporting quantitative metrics.
-Our results suggest that LLM augmentation is particularly useful for agency-enhancing interventions because qualitative context allows interventions to feel personally relevant and aligned with participants' own motivations.
+Our findings highlight a unique design opportunity for LLM-augmented interactions to leverage qualitative context to better promote users' agency.
+Although pre-LLM systems could collect qualitative goals and experiences through free text input, their ability to tailor support was typically limited to fixed, rule-based adaptations, or depended on heavy user effort or human intermediaries.
+In contrast, LLMs' ability to flexibly interpret qualitative context expressed in natural language enables non-prescriptive, non-judgmental interactions that center users' own goals and aspirations.
+For example, future systems could support collaborative goal setting that engages more deeply with participants' values and hold space for multiple complex, evolving, and potentially conflicting goals~\cite{agapie2022longitudinal}.
+They could also aid in data collection and interpretation centered around participants' own goals to support progress on their own terms, better support reflection that translates qualitative to quantitative goals~\cite{niess2018supporting}, or integrate additional context sources (e.g., calendar or weather data) to proactively anticipate barriers.

+\noindentparagraph{Implications for Design:} LLMs' access to qualitative context affords support that more deeply engages with participants' goals, barriers, and lived experiences.
+Consider applying this capability to design interactions that promote agency.